Managing Your Time During an ERP Implementation

 To prevent this, create two plans: a system implementation plan and a normal operations plan.
 Each plan should include documented goals, task lists, and due dates and should apply to everyone involved in executing each plan, from the president and executive team to managers and front-line staff.

-Enlist outside help where possible
+Enlist outside help with the ERP implementation when possible

 Because you and your team’s time will be stretched during systems implementation, find implementation tasks that are suitable for outsourcing and engage the relevant parties to do so.
 For example, data conversion is a time-consuming portion of an ERP implementation, so leverage a company that specializes in data importing to remove that task from your plate.
-If you choose the right outsourcing partner, not only will it save you time, it will likely be done faster and with fewer errors.
+If you choose the right ERP partner, not only will it save you time, it will likely be done faster and with fewer errors.